 High vacancy rates were discussed by senior leaders and hospital leaders at meetings.
 Minutes from meetings record there was a lack of healthcare support workers, and significant vacancies (240 across the trust) were having a negative effect on the care given to patients.
-For example, information from the trust showed there was a 20% vacancy rate (12.8 whole time equivalent posts) for health care assistants on the trauma wards, leading to risks to the quality of care to patients.
-In addition to this, the nursing bank office was unable to provide substantive replacement staff for each vacant shift, resulting in agency staff being employed.
+In addition to this there was an inability for the nursing bank office to provide substantive replacement staff for each vacant shift, resulting in agency staff being employed.
 According to the ward nursing staff report, this led to an increased workload and delays in care delivery.
 Senior trust leaders spoke of the difficulties in the recruitment of new staff in a competitive market and the initiatives they used to attract new employees.
-However, the trust had ongoing recruitment initiatives to attract more staff from the local area as well as from overseas recruitment.
+The trust had ongoing recruitment initiatives to attract more staff from the local area as well as from overseas recruitment.

-Most staff told us the general level of care was lower than before the pandemic because they were trying to care for too many patients at once.
-They said this impacted on their wellbeing and work home balance.
-They described feeling "shattered" and "broken" and said after shifts and on days off they were too tired to spend quality time with family and friends.
+Staff told us the general level of care was lower than before the pandemic because they were trying to care for too many patients at once.
+Staff told us this impacted on their wellbeing and work home balance.
+They described feeling 'shattered' and 'broken' and said after their shift and on their days off they were too tired to spend quality time with family and friends.